brendancarr/floating-buttons/readme.txt

 **Admin Setting Panel**

-* Basic Settings
+* Each Button is separate and dynamic, allowing for unlimited buttons *

-1. Activate/Deactivate Floating Action Button
+1. Activate/Deactivate
 2. Change the Position of Floating Action Button to Top-Left/Top-Right/Bottom-Left/Bottom-Right
-3. Option to Trigger Button by Mouse-Click or Mouse-Hover

-* Main Button Settings
-1. Set Button Icon
+3. Choose the type of button (see above)
+4. Choose the link
+5. Set the title
+6. Choose what pages it is visible on
-2. Set Button Icon Color
+7. Set Button Icon Color
-3. Set Button Background Color
+8. Set Button Background Color
+9. Set Button Icon

 * Sub Buttons Settings
-1. Add Text Button with WP Shortcode Support
+1. Add Text Button (with WP Shortcode Support)
 2. Add WhatsApp Button
 3. Add FaceBook Messenger Button
 4. Add Phone Button